 Be careful of fingerprints and other unsightly dirt that stick to the glass of floor-to-ceiling windows.
 Unlike solid walls, these windows have to be washed and cleaned.
 And it is a challenge to clean and maintain them.
 It’s definitely not a solo job.
 You may have to hire a service to help you out.

 4. Too Much Light

 The amount of natural sunlight allowed by floor-to-ceiling windows to come into the home is both an advantage and disadvantage.
 During the colder months, the heat from the sun is a good and welcome benefit.
-However, in the summer months, the windows can get very hot and will likely damage furniture, fabrics, and rugs.
+However, the windows can get very hot in the summer months and will likely damage furniture, fabrics, and rugs.
 You can select high-performing glass, have large roof overhangs, or use exterior or interior shading devices to mitigate the heat in the summer.

 As you weigh the pros and cons of floor-to-ceiling windows – and decide whether you still want to move forward with them in the home or not, here are a few designs to think about:

 A wall of glass – Multiple units grouped together to form a wall